 First, let’s look at the average response and total test execution times:

-As shown in the graphs, JMeter has the fastest response times with the highest average throughout, followed by Tsung and Gatling.
+As shown in the graphs, Locust has the fastest response times with the highest average throughout, followed by JMeter, Tsung and Gatling.
 The Grinder has the slowest times with the lowest average throughput.

 FEATURES COMPARISON TABLE

 And finally, here’s a comparison table of the key features offered by each testing tool: